christianchartier/shop-r1/docs/README.md

 ## Key Documents

 ### For Testing
-See `internal/pod_commands.txt` for the exact commands to run on Prime Intellect pods.
+See `../FRESH_POD_SETUP.md` in the root directory for complete setup and testing commands.

 ### For Submission
 Review `internal/VALIDATION_CHECKLIST.md` before submitting the PR to ensure all requirements are met.